Work with Ticket Automations

 - Delete: Click the Delete (trash can) icon to delete the automation.
 Click OK to confirm.

-Use AI Classifications in Your Ticket Automations
+Use AI in Your Ticket Automations

 Here are a few you may want to consider: